Composer / Author George Heussenstamm

 I have what I called Mini Variations

 Twenty-five variations on a very short little theme, but the concept wonderful

 and it is in the variations.
 It’s applicable to any style.
 I

 gets down to writing things I’m much more free.
 Once I get started,

 then I follow my nose and things happen, and it does not have any standard

 form.
 I’m through with it.

 quite a bit of teaching?

-since 1976.
+1976.
 It began largely as a need for my income.
 I wasn’t in

 music professionally until 1971, but was a concert manager.
 I was

 a manager of the Coleman Chamber Music Association here in Pasadena for

 thirteen years.
 They are a very distinguished chamber organization

 presenting the great chamber ensembles, and had done this since 1904.